SayujjataMalvade/EC2-SSH-Setup-Windows-Guide/README.md

 # Prerequisites

-One running EC2 instances (e.g., Server1)
+One running EC2 instances (e.g., Server)

-Access to both instances (e.g., via MobaXterm for Server1)
+Access to both instances (e.g., via MobaXterm for Server)

 Basic knowledge of SSH and Linux commands